A probabilistic imaginary-time evolution quantum algorithm for advection-diffusion equation: Explicit gate-level implementation and comparisons to quantum linear system algorithms: Comparisons and discussion

-\underline{\bf Comparison with previous work using the HHL algorithm/a VQA} We compare our quantum algorithm with a previous work for a one-dimensional advection-diffusion equation \cite{Ingelmann.2024}, where the authors compared two quantum algorithms.
+First, we compare our quantum algorithm with a previous work for a one-dimensional advection-diffusion equation \cite{Ingelmann.2024}, where the authors used two quantum algorithms.
 One of them is a QLSA based on the HHL algorithm and the other is a VQA.
 According to Fig.~6 in \cite{Ingelmann.2024}, the simulation results of both the QLSA and the VQA are comparable in the mean squared error (MSE).

-Here, we check the MSE of our quantum solution in the setting of \cite{Ingelmann.2024}.
+Here, we check the MSE of our quantum solution under the setting of \cite{Ingelmann.2024}.
 Let $d=1$, $L=1$, $a=1$, $\mathbf{v}=10$, $T=0.04$, and $V=0$.
 Moreover, the initial condition is set to be the shifted Dirac delta function $\delta(x-L/2)$ which can be rewritten in the following Fourier series: